 - Tax credits for donations

-Independent earner tax credits
+Independent earner tax credit

-- $10 per week if you earn between $24,000 – $66,000
+- $10 per week if you earn between $24,000 and $66,000

-If you earn between $66,001 and $70,000 your entitlement will reduce by 13 cents for every dollar you earn over $66,000.
+Note: if you earn between $66,001 and $70,000, your entitlement will reduce by 13c for every $1 you earn over $66,000.

 Tax credits for donations

-- 33.33% of total donations
+- A third of your total donations

-- 33.33% of taxable income
+- A third of your taxable income

-Find out more about tax credits for donations here.
+Note: Inland Revenue allows couples to share their donations.
+You can find out more about tax credits for donations here.

 About the author of this page